OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 [^5]: CCP has an interesting view on the legality of these efforts.
 The End User License Agreement (EULA) explicitly forbids cache scraping.
 However, CCP has consistently said that they enforce the EULA at their discretion and, practically speaking, they have tolerated scraping market data for many years.
 More recently, CCP has said many of their new third party APIs are intended to eliminate the need for cache scraping.
 The new market data APIs are a direct result of such efforts.
 [^6]: The size of the window for this average, and whether the average is over all regions is not documented anywhere.
 [^7]: Whereas iPython mainly supports the Python language, the Jupyter project is more inclusive and intends to provide support for numerous "data science" languages including [R](https://www.r-project.org/) and [Julia](http://julialang.org/).
 At time of writing, however, Python is still the best supported language in Jupyter.
-[^8]: Currently, the upload process begins around 0200 UTC and takes serveral hours to assemble and upload data.
+[^8]: Currently, the upload process begins around 0200 UTC and takes several hours to assemble and upload data.
 Order book data for the previous day is usually available by 0800 UTC.
 Market history for the previous day is usually delayed one additional day because CCP does not immediately make the data available.
 For example, the data for 2017-01-01 will be processed at 0200 UTC on 2017-01-02.
 However, CCP will not provide the market history snapshot for 2017-01-01 until several hours into 2017-01-02 \(i.e. after we've already started processing data for the previous day\).
 This data will instead be uploaded at 0200 UTC on 2017-01-03.
 [^9]: An obvious variant of this heuristic is to assume that most volume occurs at the most active station in the region, at which the top of book is well defined \(since the location is fixed\).
 You can use the order matcher from [Example 3](#example-3---trading-rules-build-an-order-matching-algorithm) to derive the proper top of book at a given station.
 We leave this variant as an exercise for the reader.

 # Arbitrage

 In real-world markets, arbitrage is the process of simultaneously purchasing and selling an asset \(or similar assets\) in different markets.
 An arbitrage trade exploits price differences between the same asset in different markets, or between an asset and related assets in the same market.
 Such differences occur because of market inefficiencies.
 That is, when the price of an asset deviates from *fair market value*, which is the price at which "reasonably knowledgeable" investors are willing to trade an asset.
 A "reasonably knowledgeable" investor is assumed to be implicitly aware of all the factors which influence an asset's price, which are then incorporated to select a fair price for trade.
 Trading strategies we'll discuss in later chapters derive their profit from these price deviations and their eventual correction.
 Price correction, however, is not required for arbitrage.
-In fact, arbitrage strategies only profit while price discrepanices exist.
+In fact, arbitrage strategies only profit while price discrepancies exist.
 Can we ever be sure price discrepancies *do* exist?
 Generally speaking, we don't know that this will ever be the case.
 In particular, subscribers to the [Efficient-Market Hypothesis](https://en.wikipedia.org/wiki/Efficient-market_hypothesis), which states that asset prices always \(eventually\) converge to fair market value, might say that price discrepancies are either non-existent or too rare to be profitable in a modern market.
 In EVE, however, we'll show that these opportunities do exist and make a respectable profit.

 In EVE markets, an arbitrage trade of the same asset in different markets is not possible without hauling[^10].
-Instead, arbitrage opportunites in EVE are based on assets which can be refined or reprocessed into related assets which are also sold on the market.
+Instead, arbitrage opportunities in EVE are based on assets which can be refined or reprocessed into related assets which are also sold on the market.
 This type of arbitrage is similar to [Index Arbitrage](https://en.wikipedia.org/wiki/Index_arbitrage) in real-world markets.
 For example, raw ores like Veldspar can be traded on the market.
 But Veldspar can also be refined into Tritanium which can *also* be traded on the market.
 Therefore, the fair market value of Veldspar is dependent on the price of Tritanium.
 If the price of Veldspar deviates far enough below fair market value, it may become profitable to buy Veldspar, refine it to Tritanium, and sell the Tritanium.
 This is the essence of the trading strategies we discuss in this chapter.

 The rest of this chapter will explore arbitrage opportunities in EVE.
 Impatient readers may wonder whether their time is well spent on this strategy.
 Are arbitrage opportunities profitable?
 If so, how much?
 We won't make a habit of this, but let's take a look at performance we've been able to achieve here at Orbital Enterprises.
 The following graph shows performance of our arbitrage based strategy from November 2016 through March 2017: